V Wine Room is West Hollywood’s Wine Library

-Concealed off Westbourne Drive, this tucked away wine enclave and shop features mainly boutique California and European producers but what you may not know is that this charming, Spanish style building was once a library back in the 1930s and previously Charlie Chaplin actor’s studio in the 1920s.
+Concealed off Westbourne Drive, this tucked away wine bar and shop features mainly boutique California and European producers.
+But what you may not know is that this charming, Spanish style building was once a library back in the 1930s and before that Charlie Chaplin’s rehearsal studio in the 1920s.

 Celebrating 6 Years

 It seems that approach is working well; V celebrated their 6th anniversary in February 2019.
 They now carry close to 100 wines by the glass and 200 bottles at any given time.
 Nightly tastings take place at the V-shaped marble bar.
 The design features dark woods, pendant lighting, and bookcases holding upright bottles of wine with the labels resembling reading material.

 “Imagine walking into the New York central library in 1933,” says Consbruck.

 Special events are ever-evolving, including a monthly “Meet the Winemaker” series on the first Wednesday of every month.
 A discussion is followed by a tasting of the wines which might include the only native American female winemaker, Tara Gomez, who only sources grapes from tribal Chumash land in San Ynez.

 “We’d like to think of ourselves as one of the authoritative wine places in LA,” Consbruck says.
 We want you to come in and learn about a new varietal that you’ve never tasted or even heard of, a new term or new technique in winemaking.”